Bang-Yen Chen

 Chen Bang-yen (traditional Chinese: 陳邦彦; born October 3, 1943) is a Taiwanese-American mathematician who works mainly on differential geometry and related subjects.
-He was a University Distinguished Professor of Michigan State University from 1990 to 2012.
-After 2012 he became University Distinguished professor emeritus.
+He was a University Distinguished Professor of Michigan State University from 1990 to 2012 until his retirement.
+After 2012, he became University Distinguished Professor Emeritus.

 Early life and education

 Chen was born in Toucheng, Taiwan.
 He received his B.S. from Tamkang University in 1965 and his M.S. from National Tsing Hua University in 1967.
 He obtained his Ph.D. degree from the University of Notre Dame in 1970 under the supervision of Tadashi Nagano.

 Career

 Chen Bang-yen taught at Tamkang University between 1965 and 1968 and at National Tsing Hua University during the academic year 1967–1968.
 After completing his doctoral studies (1968-1970) at the University of Notre Dame, he joined the faculty at Michigan State University as a research associate from 1970 to 1972.
 He became an associate professor in 1972 and a full professor in 1976.
 He was awarded the title of University Distinguished Professor in 1990.
 After 2012, he became University Distinguished Professor Emeritus.

-Chen Bang-yen is the author of over 600 works, including 12 books, spanning a period of over six decades.
-His works have been cited over 39,000 times.
+Chen Bang-yen is the author of over 600 works, including 12 books, spanning more than six decades.
+His works have been cited over 40,000 times.